xocolatl-aficionado/clock/README.md

-# clock
+# Schedule between timezones
-schedules with family!
+Schedule times with family without the need to search.

+Credits: gpt-4o-mini